chris-short/chrisshort.net/content/interviews/index.md

 Source: [Episode 16: This week in the cloud blob](https://www.thecloudpod.net/podcast/episode-16-this-week-in-the-cloud-blob/)
 Download: [MP3](/interviews/tcp-episode-16-mix.mp3)

-AWS Summit Season 2019 is officially underway.
+> AWS Summit Season 2019 is officially underway.
 Justin, Peter and special guest Chris Short [@chrisshort](https://twitter.com/ChrisShort).
 Plus the famous lightning round.

 ## DevOps Defined — What is Kubernetes?

 Date: 2019-01-11
 Source: [DevOps Defined - What is Kubernetes?](https://youtu.be/ES2ShEzVyaI)

+> Want to understand what the deal is with Kubernetes and why so many companies love it?
+Check with this first installment of DevOps Defined in which Chris Short (K8's SME) breaks it down and explain why you should invest in Kubernetes knowledge to ensure a successful future DevOps career.

 ## On-Call Nightmares Podcast: Episode 3